oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 The registration is performed according to a Registration Policy, and in order for other participants within a federation to trust a registered Entity, they must trust and accept the policy under which the Entity joined the federation.
 See (#use_of_registration_policies) below.

-If the Federation Registration Entity includes metadata policies in Subordinate Statements, these policies **SHOULD** be limited to fixating descriptive Entity metadata values that were controlled during registration.
-Typically, such values are display names or organizational belonging.
-Constraining other metadata values is the responsibility of the Trust Anchor, see (#metadata_policy_declarations).
+If the Federation Registration Entity includes metadata values in Subordinate Statements, these values **SHOULD** be limited to fixing descriptive Entity metadata that was controlled during registration.
+Typically, such values include display names or organizational affiliation.
+Constraining other metadata values is the responsibility of the Trust Anchor, see (#controlling_metadata_for_subordinates).

 An Intermediate Entity acting as a Federation Registration Entity and compliant with this profile **MUST** expose a subordinate listing endpoint as defined in [@!OpenID.Registration, section 8.2].